tsundoku/tsundoku.github.io/README.md

 Q - *how big is the software team?*
 A - 4 people when I started, 8 people now
-A - I'm often on-site with banks, they employ between 4 and 8 people to say hello to you on the way to your hot desk
+A - and I'm often on-site with banks, they employ between 4 and 8 people just to say hello to you on the way to your hot desk

 Q - *how do you get things done / what project management tools do you use?*
 A - everyone in the company uses FogBugz to track what to do